 Check out comprehensive and collision coverage

 Comprehensive and collision coverage can pay to repair or replace your vehicle if it's stolen or damaged in an accident or other unexpected event.
 All drivers can benefit from these coverages, but they will likely be required by your lender if you're financing or leasing your car.

 Bundling your home and auto policies with Progressive can help you save.
-New customers nationwide save an average of over $1,000 per year.*
+New customers who save bundling home and auto save over 20% on average.*

 In 2020, the average Progressive liability-only auto insurance policy in Rhode Island cost $199 per month.** What you pay for car insurance can depend on several factors, including your age, ZIP code, driving history, and more.
 Take a look at what else can impact your car insurance rate.

 Yes.
 Progressive offers a range of discounts to lower Rhode Island auto insurance costs, including:

 - Continuous insurance

 - Electronic Funds Transfer (EFT)

 - Paid in full

 Bundling your car and home insurance in Rhode Island can help you save money, all while protecting your valuable assets.
 In fact, Progressive makes it easy to bundle two or more policies in Rhode Island, including auto, home, renters, and boat insurance.